Build Trauma-Informed Skills Today

 • The training series has four sessions, each approximately one hour long.
 The sessions are self-guided and on a digital platform.

-Educators have found it helpful to do one session per week so that they can practice the skills and techniques in the classroom after each session.
+Learners have found it helpful to do one session per week so that they can practice the skills and techniques after each session.
 The four-session series is not intended to be completed in a single sitting.
 However, you can set your own pace.

 We do ask that, once started, the training be completed within four to six weeks so that we can open more slots to additional educators.

 • Yes!
 Participants who progress through the training modules together can share tips and personal experiences.
 A live discussion guide is available to help facilitate conversations that reinforce learning.
-Download group discussion guide
+See group implementation resources.

 If you are a district or school administrator considering this training as an addition to your professional development (PD), please contact us.
 We would be glad to provide you with additional information about how to set up your group to take the training together.

-For groups, buildings, or districts interested in advanced technical assistance, the Mayerson Center for Safe and Healthy Children offers additional tiered support services, including but not limited to:
+For organizations or districts interested in advanced technical assistance, the Mayerson Center for Safe and Healthy Children offers additional tiered support services, including but not limited to:

 • Logistical support for multi-cohort registration